sachithmuhandiram/simplest-microservice/readme.md

 ## To Do

+- [ ] Add Unit tests for each module
 - [ ] 2 phase builds of docker images.
 As I use four alpine:golang instances.
 - [ ] API gateway functionalities one by one.
     - [ ] - Implementing circuite-braker pattern